lizschley/number_six/scripts/documentation/update_process.md

       4. **Important fact:** you will get a TypeError unless the ids are strings; although ids are ints on the db, in this process we are converting the data to a query string
     - Open scripts/batch_json_db_updater_s1.py and use the Step One Usage examples
     - Step One output will be written to the <MANUAL_UPDATE_JSON> directory
-    - The add_* keys and the delete_* keys will automatically be copied over to the output file and the only reason to change the keys or values would be to make corrections.
+    - The add_* keys and the delete_* keys will automatically be copied over to the output file and the only reason to change the values would be to use the information from Step One to add the information or to make corrections.
  2. Step 2.
 Edit the file produced by Step 1 (still with run_as_prod == False).
     - Will be in <MANUAL_UPDATE_JSON> directory
     - For updating records, always leave the unique keys: